H0j3n/EazyPeazy/Linux-CapSuidSudo.md

 # Linux - CapSuidSudo

 All of this is for unique suid, sudo or capabilities.
+Any common one please check GTFOBins!.
 You can check the references below for more good site for this :)

 - [Capabilities](#capabilities)
 - [Suid](#suid)